-Black tea is a specific type of tea which is more oxidized than other teas like green tea, oolong tea and white teas.
-Black tea is generally stronger in flavor than the less oxidized teas.
-Black tea is made from leaves of the shrub Camellia sinensis.
+Black tea is made from the leaves of the shrub Camellia sinensis.
 Generally, unblended black teas are named after the region in which they are produced.
 Often, different regions are known for producing teas with characteristic flavors.

 Consumption of black tea can help protect against dental cavities, plaques and tooth decay.
 It can also help freshen your breath.
 Black tea possesses antibacterial and antioxidant properties that prevent staphylococcus infections.
 Moreover, the fluoride present in black tea inhibits dental carries.

 Free oxygen radicals are produced as a result of changes in metabolism, or external influences such as smoking, pollution, etc., which leads to an overload of free radicals in the body.